-NOTE:We have been informed that all of the light management trials conducted in the development of the CEMS program were conducted with low intensity GreenLIGHT lamps provided by Sunnex Biotechnologies.
-While CEMS guidelines indicate that one can alternately use white light of moderate intensity, in the order of 1,000 to 2,000 lux, it is our understanding that effect of white light has never been tested in the CEMS program, and that white light of these moderate intensities would be ineffective for improving performance or synchronizing the internal sleep cycle with a night work schedule.
-The GreenLIGHT technology has been found to be the most efficient and effective light management technology in a number of independent studies at military research facilities and major universities.
+NOTE:We have been informed that although all light management trials conducted in the development of the CEMS program were conducted with low intensity lamps using the GreenLIGHT technology that were provided by Sunnex Biotechnologies CEMS guidelines indicate that one can alternately use white light of moderate intensity, in the order of 1,000 to 2,000 lux.
+It is our understanding that effect of lamps providing white light of any intensity has never been tested in the CEMS program and that white light of these moderate intensities would be ineffective for improving performance or synchronizing the internal sleep cycle with a night work schedule.
+The GreenLIGHT technology has been found to be the most efficient and effective light management technology in several independent studies at military research facilities and major universities.
 Read More

 We strongly recommend that wheelhouse units be installed only by authorized installers to ensure that the wheelhouse units are positioned a manner that will be effective and comfortable to the user.
 An authorized installer will also determine the optimal size and placement of fixtures to be used in the locker room, mess, bedroom or other areas which may be used for pre-watch exposure.

-To see a product list of GreenLIGHT fixtures and eyewear Click Here
+To see a product list of GreenLIGHT fixtures Click Here